 Flinders Law Journal is produced by the Flinders Law School and features articles from a diverse and broad field.
 The Journal invites quality articles, lectures and book reviews from all fields of law (including law reform) as well as criminal justice.
 The Journal covers national and international issues, and has subscribers from many different countries and disciplines.

-Authors are welcome to submit articles, lectures and book reviews for publication in Flinders Law Journal.
+Authors are welcome to submit articles, lectures and book reviews for publication in the Flinders Law Journal.

-Articles should be 10,000 - 12,000 words, Contemporary Comments 2,000 - 3,000 words, and Book Reviews 500 - 1,000 words including all footnotes and other graphics (e.g. tables, diagrams etc.).
+Articles should be 10,000 - 12,000 words, Contemporary Comments 2,000 - 3,000 words, and Book Reviews 500 - 1,000 words including all footnotes and other graphics (e.g. tables, diagrams).
+Please note that shorter or longer submissions may be accepted by the Editors based on their merit.
 An abstract of not more than 150 words should be included with every article, but is not required for Comments or Reviews.
 Submissions should not be under consideration elsewhere at the time of submission.

 Submissions may be sent as email attachments to:

 Flinders Law School